-If, despite basic online research (census >from FamilySearch and
+If, despite basic online research (census >from familysearch &

 Hebrew names, birth year or town for your U.S. immigrant ancestors

-We are proud to feature a personal mentoring program; students use
+We feature a personal mentoring program; students use our online

-our online FORUM, post an ancestral branch, set goals for research,
+FORUM, post an ancestral branch, set goals for research, and work one

-and work one on one with the instructor.
-Eight text lessons can be
+on one with the instructor.
+Eight text lessons can be downloaded to

-downloaded to read at your own pace and an optional field trip to a
+read at your own pace and an optional field trip to a New York archive

 I look forward to interfacing with every student.